-While I’m no illustrator, icon design has been an interest of mine for a long time.
-It’s a precise yet flexible form of communication, which generally has an iterative journey before arriving at the correct solution.
+While I’m not much of an illustrator, icon design has been an interest of mine for a long time.
+It’s a precise yet flexible form of communication, and I enjoy the iterative process that comes with it.
 A selection of icons that I’ve created are shown below, as well as on each project’s page.

-Mochila is an app for university students that I co-created and designed.
-I’ve created a wide variety of icons for our app, website, and marketing in the past two years of working on it.
+Mochila was an app for university students that I co-created and designed.
+I created a wide variety of icons for the app, website, and marketing in the three years that we worked on it.
 A few of my favorites are featured below.

 For Muse’s editing interface, I created an assortment of icons for varying tasks such as alignining, adding, and removing elements.
 In addition, we needed icons for each drawer in the interface.
 Working with the client, we had some fun with these being multi-color icons with gradients and even blur effects where it made sense.